nodejs/node/README.md

 <https://nodejs.org/download/release/>, listed under their version strings.
 The [latest](https://nodejs.org/download/release/latest/) directory is an alias for the latest Current release.
 The latest LTS release from an LTS line is available in the form: latest-_codename_.
-For example,
+For example:
 <https://nodejs.org/download/release/latest-argon>

 **Nightly** builds are available at